thegooddocsproject/request-for-comment/rfc002-procope-blog.md

 ### Scope of proposal

-This proposal focuses on "community-driven media," namely **blog posts** and **videos** about individual topics, created by individual community members and based on those individual viewpoints.
+This proposal focuses on "community-driven media," namely **blog posts** (and possible later videos or podcasts) about individual topics, created by individual community members and based on those individual viewpoints.
 All these media elements will be curated by the editorial collective, steered by the core publishers (and input from the Project Steering Committee).

 The audiences for this media are:
 * Developers and other "non-technical writers" looking to empower themselves, either in using our templates or in other applicable writing advice